Bringing Vintage Aircraft to Life since 2010

 Sorry, no view photo available

-The Halifax can trace its roots back to 1935 when the Air Ministry issued a specification for a twin-engined bomber and Handley Page submitted their H.P.55 design, however this design lost out to the Vickers Warwick.
-Undeterred by this they submitted their H.P.56 design when the Air Ministry issued Specification P.13/36 the following year which required a bomber to use the Rolls-Royce Vulture engine, which at the time was still being developed.
-The Handley Page and Avro designs were ordered as prototypes and whilst Avro continued with their twin-engined prototype, which would become the Avro Manchester, Handley Page came up with their H.P.57 design which was heavier and larger as the aircraft had now been redesigned to be powered by four Rolls-Royce Merlins and this new design was sent to the Air Ministry for approval.
+The Halifax can trace its roots back to 1935 when the Air Ministry issued a specification for a twin-engined bomber and Handley Page submitted their H.P.55 design.
+However, this lost out to the Vickers Warwick.
+Undeterred by this, they submitted their H.P.56 design when the Air Ministry issued Specification P.13/36 the following year which required a bomber to use the Rolls-Royce Vulture engine, which was still being developed.

-Serving mainly with the Royal Air Force there would be at least 34 squadrons operating the Halifax at the height of its operational service with Bomber Command and it would fly over 75,500 sorties during 1941 - 1945.
-The Halifax would also be sent to the Pacific, with Mk VI and VIIs fitted with particle filters, after the German surrender.
+Serving mainly with the Royal Air Force, there would be at least 34 squadrons operating the Halifax at the height of its operational service with Bomber Command and it would fly over 75,500 sorties during 1941 - 1945.
 Two notable achievements for the aircraft included taking part in some of the first Pathfinder operations during August 1942 and the H2S blind bombing radar would first be used aboard a Halifax.
-Other branches of the armed forces would also make use of the aircraft including Coastal Command, which would operate nine squadrons, Transport Command and the Airborne Forces used converted Halifax bombers for various roles including glider tugs, in fact the Halifax was the only aircraft able to tow the General Aircraft Hamilcar glider, and paratroop transports and two special duties squadrons No. 138 and 161 used the Halifax for dropping agents and supplies into enemy territory.
+Coastal Command also used the Halifax for a range of operations, including anti-submarine patrols.
+In total nine Coastal Command squadrons would be equipped with the type.
+Two Special Duties squadrons, Nos.
+138 and 161, based at RAF Tempsford, used the aircraft to drop agents and supplies into occupied territory.

 Technical Details